-- I will always make ourselves available to my/our child and the school, and we will address any concerns either might have. - I will support the school's policies, including discipline and dress code, as detailed in this student handbook. - I will look for opportunities to work with other families or community partners to support the mission of the school. - I will actively communicate with my child and his/her teachers regarding my child's progress, difficulties, and successes. - I will contact my child's teacher or social worker if my child has a problem that may jeopardize his/her academic engagement. - I understand that my child must follow the school's rules to protect the safety, interests, and rights of all individuals in the KIPP community. - I will always read and respond as requested to my/our child's academic reports, parent surveys, or requests for pertinent information in less than 48 hours. - I will commit to ensuring that my child will arrive at school every day during the regular school year. - I will monitor my child's required homework nightly and, if he or she fails to complete the assignment, I support the school's decision to hold him or her accountable. - I will allow my child to go on KIPP field trips, participate in internships, and visit colleges.
+- I will always help my child in the best way we know, and we will access whatever resources and make whatever sacrifices necessary for our child to learn. - I will always make ourselves available to my/our child and the school, and we will address any concerns either might have. - I will support the school's policies, including discipline and dress code, as detailed in this student handbook. - I will look for opportunities to work with other families or community partners to support the mission of the school. - I will actively communicate with my child and his/her teachers regarding my child's progress, difficulties, and successes. - I will contact my child's teacher or social worker if my child has a problem that may jeopardize his/her academic engagement. - I understand that my child must follow the school's rules to protect the safety, interests, and rights of all individuals in the KIPP community. - I will always read and respond as requested to my/our child's academic reports, parent surveys, or requests for pertinent information in less than 48 hours.

+- I will commit to ensuring that my child will arrive at school every day during the regular school vear. - I will monitor my child's required homework nightly and, if he or she fails to complete the assignment, I support the school's decision to hold him or her accountable. - I will allow my child to go on KIPP field trips, participate in internships, and visit colleges.